Yonle/yonle/README.md

 - Gender: Male
 - Country: Indonesia
 ## What do i do
-Coding at My phone, Yes.
-No need to ask.
-I'm [trolling](https://yonle.github.com/RickRoll.js/vid.mp4) to some people too.
+Coding at My phone, and doing some weird stuff on it.

 ## Want to chat with me?
 Sure, If you want Chat me at Discord, Then [here](https://discord.gg/9S3ZCDR) you go.